Int. No. 426-A

 Be it enacted by the Council as follows:

 ?
-4-207.2 Solar water heating and thermal energy systems for city-owned buildings. a.
-As used in this section:
+4-207.4 Solar water heating and thermal energy systems for city-owned buildings. a.
+As used in this section, the following terms have the following meanings:

 Commissioner.
 The term "commissioner" means the commissioner of citywide administrative services.

-Cost-effective.
-The term "cost effective" means, with respect to the installation of a solar water heating or thermal energy system, that the cumulative savings expected to result from such installation, including expected savings in energy costs, will in 25 years or less, equal or exceed the expected costs of such installation, less all federal, state and other non-city governmental assistance available to offset the cost of such installation and including the social cost of carbon value, as described in paragraphs 3 and 4 of subdivision d of section 3-125 of the code; provided, however, that a higher site- or project-specific social cost of carbon value may be developed and used in lieu of the social cost of carbon value described in such paragraphs.
-Department.
-The term "department" means the department of citywide administrative services.
+Cost effective.
+The term "cost effective" means, with respect to the installation of a solar water heating or thermal energy system, that the cumulative savings expected to result from the use of such system, including expected savings in energy costs, will, within 25 years of such installation, be equal to or exceed the expected costs of the acquisition, installation, and maintenance of such system during that same time period.
+The determination of cost effectiveness shall not include any savings in costs directly attributed to federal, state and other non-city governmental assistance, but shall include the social cost of carbon value, as provided in paragraph 3 of subdivision d of section 3-125 or pursuant to paragraph 4 of subdivision d of section 3-125, provided, however, that a site- or project-specific social cost of carbon value may be developed and used in ...

 Click here for full text